ModCoderPack/MCPBot_Reborn-Issues/CONVENTIONS.md

 Getting Started
 ---------------
  - **If you do not know what to name something then *do not name it*.
 Let someone else do so.**
- - Names should reflect intent, *not* implementation.
-Check usages rather than just looking at the definition.
+ - Names should reflect intent, *not* solely implementation.
+Check usages rather than looking only at the definition.
+   Also consider overrides and their context.
  - Names should be concise and memorable.
 If information can be inferred from context (type, parameters etc.), do not include it in the name.
 This especially applies to fields and methods in a class, where you do not need to have the defining class's name in the member's name.
  - Prefer clarification in the documentation comment over verbose names.
-Conversely, do not give fields, methods, or method parameters useless comments.
+Conversely, do not give fields, methods, or method parameters needless comments that only repeat signature and name.
+Instead, use the documentation for non-trivial examples or technical details.

 General
 -------
- - All names use US spelling.
+ - All names use American English spelling.
  - Acronyms should generally be written all-lowercase, while normal camel case rules still apply.
    For instance, "identifier" becomes `id` as standalone word or at the beginning of a camel case phrase and `Id` when used within a phrase.<br>